VCR: Education Program

 All grade levels learn about native plant and animal species, and practice using a variety of scientific techniques and equipment in the field.

-The field experiences were collaboratively designed with local educators through participatory workshops to ensure they are aligned with Virginia’s Standards of Learning (S.O.L.’s.)
-The field trips are intended to enhance curriculum and make real-world connections with activities and learning points in the classroom.
+The field experiences were collaboratively designed with local educators through participatory workshops held in 2016 and 2017 to ensure they are aligned with Virginia’s Standards of Learning (SOLs) The field trips are intended to enhance curriculum and make real-world connections with activities and learning points in the classroom.
 Seeing a seal or a dolphin and even being on a boat—a first for many students—become lasting memories for students.

-The first round of workshops were held in 2016 with 5th and 10th grade teachers.
-2017 saw the launch of 7th grade educator workshops.
-The first rounds of 10th grade field trips took place in spring 2017 and included 151 students drawn from high schools in both counties.
+10th grade field trips began in the spring of 2017 and included 151 students drawn from high schools in both counties.
 Field trips for 7th graders began in the spring of 2018.